 That said, Australia’s weather can be unpredictable.
 The country spans several climate zones — tropical in the north, temperate in the south, and arid in the centre — so what you wear in Sydney might feel completely inappropriate in Darwin or Hobart.
 In most major cities, November brings warm days ranging between 22°C and 28°C (72°F–82°F), but mornings and evenings can still feel mild or even cool, particularly in southern areas.

 Rainfall is moderate in coastal cities like Sydney and Brisbane, where quick afternoon showers can appear out of nowhere.
-In contrast, Melbourne may surprise you with chilly winds even on sunny days, while Darwin enters the start of its “wet season” — meaning high humidity and sudden downpours.
-Because of these differences, layering becomes your greatest wardrobe strategy.
+In contrast, Melbourne may surprise you with chilly winds even on sunny days, while Darwin enters the start of its wet season, bringing higher humidity and sudden downpours.
+Because of these regional differences, flexible layering becomes one of the most effective wardrobe strategies for November travel.

 Regional Breakdown: What to Expect by Area